petercripps/learning-python/README.md

 Scroll to the end to get the curriculum I've put together to use these resources.

-## Last Update (26th April 2020)
+## Last Update (28th April 2020)
-- Added pupulation dataset to covid19 program.
+- Updates to documentation on projects.
-- Added link to w3schools.com Python Tutorial.
+- Added links data files used.

 ## Tools
 ### Python